Marian Tomaszewski: Second World War

 Tomaszewski lived in the Winna Góra villa district of Przemyśl.
 At high school he had risen to leader or Drużynowy of the Scouting Movement in the area.
 At the outbreak of the Second World War in September 1939, Tomaszewski was only 17 years old and ineligible for active military duty.
 However, he persuaded the recruiting officer to accept his enlistment and he served in an artillery battery until the end of fighting on 6 October.
 Due to his leadership role in Scouting, the Gestapo issued a warrant for Tomaszewski's immediate arrest, obliging him to escape into Soviet controlled Przemyśl by crossing the river San under cover of darkness.

 Unknown to him, a similar warrant had been issued by the Soviet secret police, the NKVD, and he was captured and sentenced to 15 years hard labour in Siberia for "counter-revolutionary activity".
 Within the first two years of imprisonment, Tomaszewski (and his known aliases) are recorded to have escaped seven times from the Soviet authorities.
-He was, during his seventh attempt, preparing to cross Afghanistan into British controlled India when the Polish-Soviet Armistice was signed.
-After enlisting in the newly established "Anders Army", he underwent military training in Persia, Iraq, Palestine and Egypt.
+He was, during his seventh attempt, preparing to cross Afghanistan into British controlled India when the Sikorski-Maisky Pact was signed when with the German invasion of the Soviet Union on 22 June 1941, the Soviet leader Joseph Stalin began to seek help from other countries opposing Germany.

+Tomaszewski was enlisted in the newly established Anders' Army, a Polish Army with which thousands of Polish soldiers and civilians were able to leave the Soviet Union to which they had been forcibly deported.
+Tomaszewski was assigned to the 16th Infantry Regiment of the army.
+He underwent military training in Persia, Iraq, Palestine and Egypt.
 Later, in an ad-hoc multinational regiment, he participated in the disarming of Vichy troops stationed in Syrian forts as his first assignment.